 Bounce rate is the percentage of visitors that leave a website immediately before exploring other pages or interacting with the website.
 Generally speaking, a high bounce rate is bad for rankings, and a low bounce rate is good for rankings.
-Though like most things relating to SEO, it depends.
-Bounce rate can be improved by having an appealing site with engaging content.
+However, like most things relating to SEO, it depends.
+The bounce rate can be improved by having an appealing site with engaging content.
 This will entice visitors to interact with your site for a longer duration.

 Conversion is the process of turning a casual visitor into a regular user.
 This is accomplished through email list subscriptions, plugin interactions, sales, etc. The conversion rate is the percentage of users that you’re able to lead towards these actionable metrics.